IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-select.md

 `#list-item="{ item: TModel, search: string, selected: boolean }"` - Slot used to customize the text of items inside the list.
 If not provided, falls back to the `item` slot.
 Contents are wrapped in a `v-list-item-title`.

-`#selected-item="{ item: TModel, search: string, remove: () => void }"` - Slot used to customize the text of selected items.
+`#selected-item="{ item: TModel, search: string, index:  number, remove: () => void }"` - Slot used to customize the text of selected items.
 If not provided, falls back to the `item` slot.
 The `remove` function will deselect the item and is only valid when using multi-select.